zokam1411/milestone-project-4/README.md

 - Click membership link on navbar and on the membership page check the price on the top of header.

 Result: Grand total price is displayed on every page across the app.
 This is thanks to contexts.py file in the bag app.

+13. As a Guest User, I want to know how Grand Total was calculated.
+- From any page in application locate and click 'bag' link located on the top header.
+- If bag contains products you will see your products and on the right side Grand Total summary.
+- This will show:
+    - Total products - this is calculation of products total.
+    - Discount - this is shopping doscount.
+    - Delivery - this is delivery cost.
+    - Grand Total - this is summary of three above.

+Result: Grand Total calculation works as expected and is presented in very clear way.
+Guest users are not entiled to any discount and delivery cost for them is always &euro;5.

+14. As a Guest User, I want easily fill out delivery information.
+- From any page in application locate and click 'Shop' link on navbar.
+- Add products to bag through 'ADD TO BAG' button on product card or 'ADD TO BAG' button in product detail page.
+- Click on 'bag' link located on the top header.
+- On the 'bag' page click 'SECURE CHECKOUT' button.
+- On the 'checkout' page you will see 'Please fill out the form below to complete your order'.
+- Fil out Details, Delivery and Payment forms.

+Result: Filling out form works as expected.
+All form fields load correctly.
+Under delivery form the promt to login or create an account is visible.
+Form validation for mandatory fields works as expected.
+Filling the card information field with invalid information will prompt a validation error from stripe.

+15. As a Guest User, I want to view an order summary once a purchase is made.
+- From any page in application locate and click 'Shop' link on navbar.
+- Add products to bag through 'ADD TO BAG' button on product card or 'ADD TO BAG' button in product detail page.
+- Click on 'bag' link located on the top header.
+- On the 'bag' page click 'SECURE CHECKOUT' button.
+- On the 'checkout' page you will see required forms to fill out and 'order summary section' on right.
+- Fill out Details, Delivery and Payment forms.
+- Click 'Complete Order' button.
+- 'Success' page which will show a summary of the order.

+Result: Order summary works as expected.
+Once confirmation from stripe has come through, the user is taken to a success page which will show a summary of the order.

+16. As a Guest User, I want to be able to register for an account.
+- From any page in application locate and click 'Register' link on top header.
+- On 'Registration' page fill out Sign Up form and click 'SIGN UP' button.
+- On 'Confirm Email' page you will be informed that confirmation email was sent to your email provided.
+- Click confirmation link you've got from ffrcclub@gmail.com.
+- You'll be transfered on another confirmation page where you have to click 'CONFIRM' button once email address and username are correct.
+- You'll be redirected to login page where you can login using your registered details.

+Result: Registration works as it should.
+This is very robust system thanks to allauth.
+During registration it is validating database for existing email or username.
+It is also validating password if it is not same as username or to common.

+17. As a Guest user, I want to be able to view the site on any device I may have.
+- On device you prefer open <a href="https://ffrccc-project.herokuapp.com/">FFRCCC</a> app.
+- On 'Home' page scroll down to footer and click 'News' link.
+- On 'News' page click one of the articles.
+- On 'Post view' page scroll down to footer and click 'Membersgip' link.
+- On 'Membership' page scroll down to footer and click 'Shop' link.
+- On 'Shop' page choose one product card and click on it's image or title.
+- On 'Product view' page scroll down and click 'ADD TO BAG' button.
+- Click on 'Bag' link on page header on navbar if on medium or smaller devices.
+- On 'Bag' page click 'SECURE CHECKOUT' button.
+- On 'Checkout' page fill out forms and click 'COMPLETE ORDER' button.
+- On 'Checkout success' page click Home in navbar or use hamburger menu to find home link and clik.

+Result: Responsivnes of the app works as expected.
+App works great on small, medium and large devicess.
+This is thanks to using Bootstrap5 and extesivly using Google Dev Tools to check responsivnes during app developing.

+18. As a Guest user, I want app to be visually appealing and easy in use.
+- On device you prefer open <a href="https://ffrccc-project.herokuapp.com/">FFRCCC</a> app.
+- On 'Home' page scroll down to footer and click 'News' link.
+- On 'News' page click one of the articles.
+- On 'Post view' page scroll down to footer and click 'Membersgip' link.
+- On 'Membership' page scroll down to footer and click 'Shop' link.
+- On 'Shop' page choose one product card and click on it's image or title.
+- On 'Product view' page scroll down and click 'ADD TO BAG' button.
+- Click on 'Bag' link on page header on navbar if on medium or smaller devices.
+- On 'Bag' page click 'SECURE CHECKOUT' button.
+- On 'Checkout' page fill out forms and click 'COMPLETE ORDER' button.
+- On 'Checkout success' page click Home in navbar or use hamburger menu to find home link and clik.

+Result: Using application is very easy.
+User can always locate himself thanks to intelligent page navigation.
+Colors 'catch' user eye and page layout is user friendly.